Review the Social Media Guidelines

 DO | DON'T |

 DO align all study advertisements and materials with CU Anschutz brand guidelines.
-Using the university’s approved brand for your ads helps to convey a sense of credibility and trustworthiness to potential subjects while building recognition of research efforts.
-You can find branded templates in the CU Anschutz template library. | DON’T create a separate social media account just for your study.
-Research teams wishing to advertise a research study must go through an official university social media account or third-party agency, as outlined in the options. |
+Using the university’s approved brand for your ads helps to convey a sense of credibility and trustworthiness to potential participants while building recognition of research efforts.
+You can find branded templates in the CU Anschutz template library. | DON’T use your lab or study logo in your recruitment ads as they are not recognized by the public, can be misleading, and can cause confusion.
+Limit the use of non-CU brand colors, DON’T use study acronyms, and DON’T use clipart, cartoons, and graphics. |

-DO submit several variations of social media content (e.g., alternate images or text) for IRB approval, so the social media teams can make real-time adjustments to optimize campaign engagement.
+DO submit several variations of social media content (e.g., alternate images or text) for IRB approval.
+This allows you to make real-time adjustments to optimize campaign engagement.
 When writing ad text variations, consider the target audience.
-Concise language is best for social media to optimize the mobile-user experience. | DON’T engage in arguments or negative dialogue related to your ad or post.
-Depending on the nature of the negative comment or message, you can either ignore it or refer the commenter to an offline forum where their questions/concerns can be addressed. |
+Concise language is best for social media to optimize the user experience. | DON’T use lengthy, complex, scientific terminology as this will not be understood by the general public.
+Use plain language that is at or close to an 8th grade reading level. |